hashicorp/terraform-provider-tfe/website/docs/r/scim_group_mapping.html.markdown

 # tfe_scim_group_mapping

-Use this resource to map a SCIM group to a team in Terraform Enterprise.
+Use this resource to map a team in Terraform Enterprise to a SCIM group.
 When a team is mapped to a SCIM group, its membership is managed by your Identity Provider (IdP) through SCIM provisioning.
 A team can be mapped to at most one SCIM group.